 NOTE – Network characteristics can best be managed on a closed network or a network with reserved bandwidth; or the utilization of congestion control procedures as described in RFC 5405 (reference [8]) can be adopted.

-e) bundle protocol agents should endeavor to send bundles of such a size as not to require fragmentation by the IP (Internet Protocol) layer.
+NOTEbundle protocol agents should endeavor to send bundles of such a size as not to require fragmentation by the IP (Internet Protocol) layer.

 NOTE – In practice this generally means keeping the size of the IP datagram (including the IP and UDP headers, plus the bundle) to less than 1500 bytes.
 When using UDP as the convergence layer protocol, bundles are limited to a maximum size of 65,535 bytes (including all of the bundle blocks, the 8-byte UDP header, and the IP header (20 bytes for IPv4, 40 bytes for IPv6).